rabol/laravel-sequence/README.md

 ## Reset Frequencies

-Sequences supports three most commonly used reset frequencies. `\NGT\Laravel\Sequence\Enums\ResetFrequency` class should be used when creating new sequence rule.
+Sequences supports three most commonly used reset frequencies. `\Guava\Sequence\Enums\ResetFrequency` class should be used when creating new sequence rule.

 * `ResetFrequency::YEARLY` - resets ordinal number at the beginning of new year
 * `ResetFrequency::MONTHLY` - resets ordinal number at the beginning of new month